Getting Started – Database Tag

 Select Apply Changes and the current value for the Metric should appear with Good Quality.

-Note: The above tag was automatically created using the Sparkplug B Test Compliance Kit as an Edge of Node source.
+NOTE: The above tag was automatically created using the Sparkplug B Test Compliance Kit as an Edge of Node source.

 To setup automated data transfer of any OAS Tag to and from the Sparkplug B Tags see Getting-Started – Data Route.